Now and then, it’s good to remind ourselves what “There Is More Than One Way to Do It” means.

 - No story that brings us together to draw meaning from

-This is the void within the Perl community everyone gets to struggle with.
+This is the void all of us in the Perl community gets to struggle with.
 We have nothing but our freedoms to shape the world around us, yet we still search for that which pull us together and give us reason to call ourselves a community.

 These communities have a metanarrative.